 - Accessories.
 Don't let that cooling beach breeze lull you into a false sense of security: the Portugal sun is strong, so be prepared with a sun hat and a pair of shades.
 A trusty beach bag is a must for a seaside retreat.
 While basket bags are beautiful, a waterproof bag with zippers, and enough room for your beach towel and book, is a more practical option.

-Early autumn is an ideal time to visit Portugal when the weather is still warm and the summer crowds have thinned out.
-Visitors can expect pleasant temperatures of around 21°C and mostly dry days, perfect for honing your swing on one of Portugal’s many world-class golf courses, getting your culture fix in Lisbon or Porto, or exploring Portugal’s lush interior.
+Early autumn is an ideal time to visit Portugal, when the weather is still warm and the summer crowds have thinned out.
+It's that time for a lovely autumn glow when you can take some of the most incredible photos.
+Visitors can expect pleasant temperatures of around 21°C and mostly dry days, perfect for honing your swing on one of Portugal's many world-class golf courses, getting your culture fix in Lisbon or Porto, or exploring Portugal's lush interior.
 Beach bums should head to the Algarve where the weather is still warm enough for a day at the beach.
 The sea is also warm in autumn, though the official swimming season runs from June to mid-September.

 - Tops.
 During early autumn, there will be lots of warm afternoons that call for short-sleeved tees, blouses and off-the-shoulder tops.
 But also pack some long-sleeved tops to layer up on cooler days.
 Thin sweaters, cardigans and blazers are all ideals for layering over t-shirts when the autumn chill sets in.